vkcode7/cpp/README.md

 }
 ```

-#### <tuple>
+#### tuple
-<tuple> is a standard header file in C++ that provides the std::tuple class template, introduced in C++11.
+"tuple" is a standard header file in C++ that provides the std::tuple class template, introduced in C++11.
 It's part of the Standard Template Library (STL) and is used for creating heterogeneous collections of elements.
 A tuple is similar to an array or struct but can hold elements of different types, making it a versatile container for storing related but different types of data.

 It's often used as a return type for functions that need to return multiple values, or in algorithms that need to operate on collections of heterogeneous data.